TVlaic/Mozgalo/README.md

 Data mining and predictive models are foundations of successful business in multiple industries and therefore this area can be considered the profession of the future.

+More information about the competition can be found [here](https://www.estudent.hr/category/natjecanja/mozgalo-en/).

 ## Project theme: Robust ML Challenge

 In the last couple of years, machine learning has in a way revolutionized the field of